-Mr. Taylor brings to the board of directors of our general partner significant investment experience in energy and infrastructure companies.
+Mr. Taylor brings to the board of directors of our general partner significant investment experience in energy and infrastructure companies, along with experience in finance and mergers and acquisitions.

 Committees of the Board of Directors

 The board of directors of our general partner has two standing committees: an audit committee and a conflicts committee.
 We do not have a compensation committee, but rather the board of directors of our general partner approves equity grants to directors, officers, employees and service providers.